Possession and Access

 If one parent prevents visitation or otherwise fails to comply with an order defining possession and access, the other parent can seek legal intervention to enforce the order by filing a motion with the court.
 If the court issues a ruling but a parent continues to withhold access to a child, the parent may be held in contempt, which can carry significant penalties.

 Sometimes life changes will prompt one parent to seek a modification of a possession and access order.
 A court will typically only modify an order if the party pursuing a change demonstrates that there has been a significant and lasting change in circumstances that necessitates an adjustment.
 The parent must also show that the modification sought will be in the child’s best interest.Meet with a Trusted Attorney in Dallas

 Possession and access disputes are often contentious and emotionally charged, and it is important for parents to seek legal counsel to assist them in seeking fair results.
 The trusted lawyers of McClure Law Group are mindful of what is at stake in custody cases.
 If we represent you, we will work tirelessly to help you seek an arrangement that allows you to exercise your parental rights.
-Our primary office is in Dallas, and we are available for consultations at our Collin County office in Plano.
 We frequently represent people in custody cases in Dallas, Rockwall, Worth, Garland, Richardson, Frisco, Fort McKinney, and Irving.
 We also assist parties with family law matters in cities throughout Dallas, Denton, Grayson, Collin, Rockwall, and Tarrant Counties.
 You can reach us at 214.692.8200 or via our form online to set up a meeting.